Agency History

 • Michigan Children’s Aid Society Oakland Branch (original name of the agency) is founded to serve children without homes but later includes services to children in their homes.

-• Royal Oak Family Services is founded primarily to provide financial resources to families as a supplement to public resources.
+• Royal Oak Family Services was founded primarily to provide financial resources to families as a supplement to public resources.
 This was later called the Family Services Society of Southern Oakland County.

 • Family Service Center for Pontiac, Bloomfield and Birmingham was formed as an outgrowth of services at Christ Church Cranbrook.
 It is formed to provide more substantive services for families already being served by volunteers through family visiting, giving clothing and supplementary aid.